 'Running on Empty' has been quite a mixed bag.
 On one hand, it's almost a decent manhwa, both in the story and in the characters.
 On the other hand, the dreadful art makes it impossible for me to give it any sort of positive score.

 Both the story and the characters were nothing exceptional.
-Fortunately, they weren't bad either (most of them at least).
-So, I'm not gonna say anything about them beyond "it was okay".
+Fortunately, they weren't utterly terrible either (most of them at least).
+So, I'm not gonna say anything about them beyond "they were bearable".

 Let's talk about the terrible art: